JoinColony/solidity-steamroller/Readme.md

 ### Contribute!

-If encoutering any issues please open one at [GitHub](https://github.com/JoinColony/solidity-steamroller/issues).
+If encountering any issues please open one at [GitHub](https://github.com/JoinColony/solidity-steamroller/issues).
 PRs are very welcome as well.

 ### TODO